-What will school look like in the fall?
+What will school look like next year?
 What will school look like after coronavirus?
 These questions have been on our minds, and likely, as a teacher or school administrator, they’ve been on yours too.

 The truth is, we don’t know what school is going to look like.
 As your school begins to plan the new year — new budgets, new master schedule, new school year calendar, likely you’ve had to make a lot of room to adapt as new information and guidelines become available.
 Will you still be doing remote learning during the fall?
 Will you be going back to school but with a staggered schedule and smaller class sizes?
 What will the long-term impacts of this be as far as how you teach in your classroom?
 There are so many factors to consider that planning for the coming school year has been called a ‘Logistical nightmare.’